calinovidiu96/plain-graphql/README.md

 -   Run `docker run -p 3000:3000 frw:latest`

-Send GraphQL queries / mutations to: http://localhost:3000/graphql for all normal queries Send GraphQl mutation to: http://localhost:3000/uploadFile for uploading .csv file
+Send GraphQL queries / mutations to: http://localhost:3000/graphql for all normal queries
+Send GraphQl mutation to: http://localhost:3000/uploadFile for uploading .csv file

+## Test it

+-   (The app is already connected to a Mongo Compass Free database instance)
+-   You can find a GraphQL_Postman_import folder that contains a JSON file
+-   Import the file in Postman and you're ready to go